 The other problem was that I found myself still suffering the debilitating after-effects of shingles, although I had thought I was fully recovered.

-Halfway through we had a sudden change of plans, abandoning the idea of going down the Aveyron from Rodez, and instead cutting across the causse to Espalion, a much easier route.
+Halfway through our trip we had a sudden change of plans, abandoning the idea of going down the Aveyron from Rodez, and instead of cutting across the causse to Espalion, a much easier route.

 Getting to Millau

 Shivering in our summer clothes, we walked down and caught the local bus to town.
 We were wearing every garment in our possession, except for spare underpants and socks, but we were still so cold that we were tempted to put on our plastic rain capes, just to keep some body warmth contained.